|You may remember him as "the only person on the original Death Star that took the Rebels seriously."|

 You can certainly get Tagge working more consistently by finding a way to spend your own defense tokens so your opponent doesn't get as much say over whether and when you get to use your own commander ability.
 At the moment, that means Turbolaser Reroute Circuits.
-The only ship that can use these inherently is the Arquitens Light Cruiser and it's not too bad paired with Tagge - it has one evade token and so it's happy to spend its evade to use the TRCs and then spend the exhausted evade again to either use TRCs on a second attack (out the front, usually) or to evade an enemy attack.
-Tagge can then bring that token back later on.
+The only ship that can use these inherently is the Arquitens Light Cruiser and it's not too bad paired with Tagge - it has one evade token and so it's happy to spend its evade to use the TRCs and to dodge one die, discarding the evade token.
+Tagge can then bring that evade back later on.

 The "problem" part of this plan is that Tagge isn't really doing anything particularly amazing for the Arquitens.
 You can get very good mileage out of Arquitens with other commanders, like Vader, Jerjerrod, or Ozzel.
 Double-using replenishing evade tokens is certainly not bad but the end effect isn't notably better than using them with other commanders that also run them well.